 Whether you sell at craft fairs or on Etsy, every transaction comes with liability.
 Business insurance provides financial protection when a customer suffers an allergic reaction, or when products are stolen or damaged.
 It also protects against unexpected medical bills and data breaches.

-These policies cover common risks of homemade arts and crafts businesses.
+These insurance policies cover common risks of arts and crafts businesses.

-This policy covers common risks of selling handmade arts and crafts, including customer injuries.
-Bundle with commercial property insurance for savings in a BOP.
+This insurance covers third-party risks of selling handmade arts and crafts, including harm caused by your products.
+Bundle it with commercial property insurance for savings in a BOP.

-Most states require workers’ compensation for craft shops that have employees.
+Most states require workers’ compensation for craft businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 Commercial umbrella insurance boosts coverage on a crafter or artist's general liability insurance, employer’s liability insurance, or commercial auto insurance once the policy reaches its limit.

 Commercial auto insurance is usually required for business-owned vehicles.
 This policy covers accidents involving a crafter's delivery van, pickup, or other vehicle.